Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 This is why you need to be aware of a listing agent wanting to morph into a dual agent.

-And this is one reason why we analyze an agent’s transactions before matching them with a home seller.
+This is one reason why we analyze an agent’s transactions before matching them with a seller.

-We never recommend a top local agent who has represented both sides in the same sale more frequently than the average agent.
+We never recommend an agent who has represented both sides in the same sale more frequently than the average agent.

-Because these are the agents who have a history of being untrustworthy.
+Because these are the agents who have a history of lacking integrity.

 5. Withhold an offer from a seller

-A real estate agent is obligated to present every offer they receive from a buyer’s agent to their seller client.
+A listing agent is obligated to present every offer to their client.

 The important words there are “obligated to.”